Showing posts with label Author Spotlight. Show all posts

 Thank you so much for sharing your experience and insights with us, Tracy!
 This sounds like such an excellent series of visits for all involved.
 And yes, props to the school librarian who was with you in this all the way!
 (And to ALL of the educators who give so much of themselves to young learners each and every day.)

 And now, dear readers, you know what to do.
 The best way to thank an author whose insights have been helpful and/or inspiring to you is to support their work.
 Buy their books.
 Request them from your library.
 Read and share them with others.
-Tracy's books, including her latest, MAMA'S HOME, are available everywhere books are borrowed and sold, including your own local, indie bookstore.
+Tracy's books, including her latest, CALL YOUR MOTHER, are available everywhere books are borrowed and sold, including your own local, indie bookstore.

 Photo Credit: Ruut DeMeo